KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

   - Is depandabot there?
     - Is it set to monthly?
     - Only production?
-  - Is branch name master? -> Description why and how switch to main.
 - Check if license in package.json matches the version in LICENSE file (I've seen some mismatches)

 ### Discarded ideas